So, this week I attended to QCon-SP.

 About this, two quotes by @randyshoup:

-"if you don't end up regretting your early technology decisions, you probably over-engineered" #qconsp— Carlos A. Becker (@caarlos0) March 25, 2015
+"if you don't end up regretting your early technology decisions, you probably over-engineered" #qconsp— /sbin/becker (@caarlos0) March 25, 2015

 There is a lot of cool things that you can do with it right now, and there will probably be more soon, like running desktop softwares inside a Docker container and freezing user space to turn on a Docker container in a “warm” state - which seems nice if you think about JVM JIT, for example.